-Fig. 4-27, Spectrum Tables
+Fig. 4-26, Spectrum Tables

 Spectrum Tool Features Feature Function Frequency (X-Axis) Center Frequency (MHz) The frequency in the center of the display.
 Span (MHz) The range of frequencies in the display.
 Start Frequency (MHz) The frequency at the left end of the display.
 Stop Frequency (MHz) The frequency at the right end of the display.
 Resolution Bandwidth (MHz) The frequency range represented by each point on the spectral display.
-Amplitude (Y-Axis) Maximum (dBmV) Enter a maximum power level in dBmV to control the scale of the Y-axis on the display.
-Minimum (dBmV) Enter a minimum power level in dBmV to control the scale of the Y-axis on the display.
+Amplitude (Y-Axis) Maximum (dBmV) The highest power level shown on the display.
+Minimum (dBmV) The lowest power level shown on the display.
 Measurements Peak (dBmV) The highest power level shown on the display.
-The reported value is dependant upon the Resolution Bandwidth.
+The reported value is dependent upon the Resolution Bandwidth.
 Peak Position (MHz) The approximate frequency with the highest power level on the display.
-Marker 1 (MHz) Enter a frequency in MHz to see it's respective power level.
+Marker 1 (MHz) Enter a frequency in MHz to see its respective power level.
 Power (dBmV) The power level for the previously entered frequency.
-Marker 2 (MHz) Enter a frequency in Mhz to see it's repsective power level.
-Power (dBmV) The power level for the previously entered frequency. ▲ Frequency (MHz) The difference in frequency between the two markers. ▲ Power (dBmV) The difference in power between the two markers.
+Marker 2 (MHz) Enter a frequency in Mhz to see its respective power level.
+Power (dBmV) The power level for the previously entered frequency. ▲ Frequency (MHz) The difference in frequency between the two markers. ▲Power (dBmV) The difference in power between the two markers.